ulyssear/scrap_retroachievements/README.md

 npm install
 ```

-3. Fixed Puppeteer by launching the following command (powershell or bash, not cmd)
+3. Fix Puppeteer by launching the following command (powershell or bash, not cmd)

 ```bash
 ./bin/init